Stigma and Mental Illness

 What factors are responsible for the difference?
 There are many, but I believe that the most important is stigma.

-Mental illness is arguably the most stigmatized condition in our country today.
+Stigma is the idea that a particular quality or circumstance is automatically bad or disgraced.
+And mental illness is arguably the most stigmatized condition in our country today.
 The roots of stigma are in human fear or ignorance.
 Our society uses labels like “crazy,” “retard,” or “psycho” that are associated with stereotypes – one of which is that mental illness leads to incompetence, violence, or unpredictability.

 Embracing stereotypes like these can lead to prejudice against the mentally ill and can be seen in the discrimination that results from those beliefs.
 Children with psychiatric disorders are often isolated or forced out of groups, classrooms and jobs.
 That can also lead to “self-stigma,” when an individual internalizes the societal beliefs and prejudices, resulting in lower self-esteem, limited aspirations, secrecy, anxiety and treatment avoidance.